NorthIsMirror/zsh-functional/README.md

 intuitive for ruby developers.
 Note how `mapa` exists but not `eacha`, and the contrary for `mapf` and `eachf`.

+### Reading from standard input

+All functions will read from stdin if no arguments are given to them.
+Please see `tests/filter.t` For a test that *lazily* generates the first 10 primes.

 ## Contributing

 Good idea!
 Just add a test and implement the new functionality and send away